 Through my naturopathic medical education, I was trained and educated in how to be a doctor to my patients, and I learned and cultivated my skills in each of the naturopathic treatment areas (modalities).
 I was trained as a doctor, a naturopathic doctor, within the distinct and unique field of naturopathic medicine.

 I'm in good standing with The College of Naturopaths of Ontario (CONO), as such, I’m licensed to practice naturopathic medicine in Ontario.
-I've also attained the College of Naturopaths of Ontario post-registration Standard of Practice for Prescribing and am a member of the Canadian Association of Naturopathic Doctors (CAND) and the Ontario Association of Naturopathic Doctors (OAND).
-Through continuing education, I've also gone on to attain additional education in the areas of Biotherapeutic Drainage, Cranialsacral, and Polarity Therapy.
+I've also attained the College of Naturopaths of Ontario post-registration Standard of Practice for Prescribing, although I don't currently prescribe hormones in practice.
+I am also a member of the Canadian Association of Naturopathic Doctors (CAND) and the Ontario Association of Naturopathic Doctors (OAND).
+Through continuing education, I've also gone on to attain additional education in the areas of Biotherapeutic Drainage, Craniosacral, and Polarity Therapy.
 I've successfully completed an American Polarity Therapy Association approved five hundred and forty-four hour Level 1 Polarity Therapy Professional Training Program (Associate Polarity Practitioner (APP) education, training, and examination).

 Naturopathic medicine has the potential to be a very powerful medicine, allowing for the opportunity to expand beyond the limitations of simply fine, into the transformative expanse of wellness.
 Within my family practice in Stratford Ontario, I see male and female patients of all ages, and address a variety of health concerns and goals within the context of treating the individual.
-With my keen enthusiasm and affinity for research coupled with my insight into energetic anatomy and physiology (acupuncture meridians, chakras etc.), I have special interest in treating complex, chronic cases, addressing gut and digestive concerns, working with women dealing with hormonal imbalances, and facilitating forward wellness and sustainable health through the support of current and individual needs in Wellness & Preventative Maintenance-Care.
+I regularly incorporate Front Mu Point (Alarm Point) assessment and testing when working with patients.
+With my keen enthusiasm and affinity for research coupled with my insight into energetic anatomy and physiology (acupuncture meridians etc.), I have special interest in treating gut health concerns, namely Irritable Bowel Syndrome (IBS).
+I also love working with children!:)

-On a personal note, I enjoy staying active, geeking-out, and expressing my creativity.
-Have it be playing tennis, digging into the research, DIY projects, being creative in the kitchen, or listening to audiobooks and podcasts, I value forward self-growth, and continual discovery.
+On a personal note, I love to garden!
+I'm still a novice, but I'm enjoying taking in as much as I can.
+I also enjoy staying active, expressing my creativity, and a good ol' DIY project!
+I value forward growth, and continual discovery.
 I have that itch to always keep learning, deepening my understanding and appreciation.

-As a naturopathic doctor, I'm honoured and humbled to play a part in the health and wellness journeys of my patients as they move along their paths.
+As a naturopathic doctor, I'm honoured and humbled to get to play a part in supporting the health and wellness of my patients!